 Before that, Smith was Director of Internal Audit at Boeing, holding enterprise-wide audit leadership responsibilities.
 He was also responsible for Boeing's Internal Audit Leadership Development programs.
 Smith's experience also includes key leadership roles in supply chain, factory operations, finance, and program management.

 Smith serves on the Board of Trustees for the Chicago Museum of Science and Industry.
-He is married with two children and resides in the Chicago area.
+He is married with three children and resides in the Chicago area.